Jamie1377/Jamie1377/README.md

 ### Hi there 👋
-- 📚  I'm a UofT 3rd year student 🇨🇦🍁🍂🥶🧊☃️
+- 📚  I'm a UofT 3rd year student 🇨🇦🍁🍂🥶🧊☃️.
 - 💻  I’m currently working on SQL, ML, and MATH.
+Also interested in data analysis and viz 📈.
-- ⚽️  I'm also a fan of football/soccer
+- ⚽️  I'm also a fan of football/soccer and F1 🏎.
+- 🧑🏻‍💻  I'm seeing myself still a junior in coding/programming

 - The GitHub Readme Stat from Anurag 👍